 His perspectives even went on to inspire the 1965 LA-based rock band, “The Doors”, and today, his style of psychedelic exploration more closely aligns with ongoing research studies on the therapeutic potential of psychedelic drugs like LSD and ‘magic’ mushrooms.

-We went down a rabbit hole of research to understand how the psychological and neurological effects of a psychedelic experience can alter the human personality system, including our conceptualization of God and our relationship to spirituality as a whole.
+We went down a rabbit hole of research to understand how the psychological and neurological effects of a psychedelic experience can alter the human personality system.

 The information we’ve found heavily supports psychedelic experiences as a new frontier of therapeutic possibilities, not just for individuals suffering from anxiety, depression, or addiction, but also for the person who is already happy with their current internal environment.